The most memorable times classical music was used in sport

-From 'Nessun Dorma' at the 1994 World Cup to Ravel's Bolero at the most memorable ice dancing final in history, here are the most memorable times classical music was used in sport.
+Classical music in sport?
+Yep, really.
+From 'Nessun Dorma' at the 1994 World Cup to Ravel's Boléro at the most memorable ice dancing final in history, here are the best examples of classical music used in sport.

 Classical music and sport have enjoyed a long and happy marriage since FA Cup Final audiences and players began singing ‘Abide With Me’ in 1927.
 Since then, classical music has played a key part in some of the most memorable sporting moments.
 Here are some of our favourites.